-Swag And Sorcery Review – Test of the Pixelart retro-style hero simulator with explanation and tips
+Swag And Sorcery Review – We Test the Pixelart retro-style hero simulator with explanation and tips

 Since this is a post that was created from a script for one of my YouTube videos, you can read it or watch the video (German voiceover, subtitles in many different languages).
 Free choice, how you like it best.

-- Swag And Sorcery Review – Test of the Pixelart retro-style hero simulator with explanation and tips
+- Swag And Sorcery Review – We Test the Pixelart retro-style hero simulator with explanation and tips

-- ► Swag and Sorcery Conclusion & Evaluation
+- Swag and Sorcery Review – Conclusion & Evaluation

-Hi, this is Zap.
+Hi there, this is the Zap.
 In this episode I introduce you to the game Swag and Sorcery in a detailed review, tell you about my game test and my opinion about the game.

 Swag and Sorcery is an indie game and currently costs 9,99 € in the Steamshop, or currently, in the middle of May, only 7,49 € because it has a release discount of 25%.
 The game has been developed by Lazy Bear Games and Uroboros Games, who have already released quite successful games with the predecessors Punchclub and Graveyard Keeper.
 Swag and Sorcery is a loot-collecting and building game in the roleplaying genre and is completely designed in the 16bit pixelart style of the 90s.

 In the game, we build a village, recruit heroes, equip them and send them on missions to retrieve the king’s magic suit and ward off other threats to the kingdom.

 The game uses its own engine, but it doesn’t have to do much.
 Because Swag and Sorcery uses a handsome but simple 8Bit graphic in the retro style of the 90s.
 The single elements are practical and not ugly, but naturally, they don’t offer any extreme aha-effects in graphic design.